-7.4 Appropriate Limit
+10.2 Appropriate Limit

-- 7.4.1 Where complying with a request would exceed the "appropriate limit", which is set at £450 (or 18 hours) The School Business Manager should advise the applicant that the cost limit applies and provide guidance to the applicant on modifying the request so that the request can be dealt with within the limit. - 7.4.2 If a School Business Manager refuses to comply with the request (as permitted under Section 12 FOIA 2000) because the appropriate limit will be breached, then a note should be made of how the estimate was arrived at.
-This is so if the refusal is subsequently challenged, there is evidence at hand than an estimate was undertaken and shows that compliance with the request would breach the limit. - 7.4.3 The estimate is no more than a rough calculation of the time likely to be taken to comply with the request.
+- 10.2.2 Where complying with a request would exceed the "appropriate limit" (for finding, retrieving, collating and editing information), which is set at £450 (or 18 hours to process the request) The School Business Manager should advise the applicant that the cost limit applies and provide guidance to the applicant on modifying the request so that the request can be dealt with within the limit. - 10.2.3 If the School Business Manager refuses to comply with the request (as permitted under Section 12 FOIA 2000) because the appropriate limit will be breached, then a note should be made of how the estimate was arrived at.
+This is so if the refusal is subsequently challenged, there is evidence at hand than an estimate was undertaken and shows that compliance with the request would breach the limit. - 10.2.4 The estimate is no more than a rough calculation of the time likely to be taken to comply with the request.